 * When the physician is covering for an absence of a long term

-* When the physician is in the same group
+* When the substitute and regular physicians are in the same group

 * In the event of a deceased physician